SirPryderi/AppliedComputingRevisionNotes/README.md

 | char   | 2       | 16      |

 ### Boolean
 The size of a Boolean is not defined, and is left to the implementation of the _Java Virtual Machine_.
-After some digging around, it seems that the JVM treats a boolean as an integer (`4 byte`), but is able to pack an array of booleans to use `1 byte` per element.
+After some digging around, it seems that the JVM treats a boolean as an integer (`4 byte`), because CPU are optimised for working with integers, but is able to pack an array of booleans to use `1 byte` per element.
+Smart, innit?

 ___